UniversalDependencies/docs/_pcm-feat/Degree.md

 * _biggest_

-Note: most adjectives and adverbs in Naija do not have a `Degree` feature because comparatives and superlatives are based on serial verb constructions, e.g. _fine pass_, _fine pass all_.
+Most adjectives and adverbs in Naija do not have a `Degree` feature because comparatives and superlatives are based on [serial verb constructions](fr-dep/compound:svc), e.g. _fine pass_, _fine pass all_.